wmhass/BDDComicsList/README.md

 *Scenario: No internet connection:*

-    Given that I opened the app
-    And I don't have internet connection
+    Given that I don't have internet connection
+    When I open the app
     Then present a message informing that it can not present the list of comics

 *Scenario: Internet connection OK, response fails:*

-    Given that I opened the app
-    And I have internet connection
+    Given that I have internet connection
-    And the server response is invalid
+    When the server response is invalid
     Then present an error message informing that the content couldn't be read

 *Scenario: Internet connection OK, response succeed:*

-    Given that I opened the app
-    And I have internet connection
+    Given that I have internet connection
-    And the server response is valid
+    When the server response is valid
     Then present a list of Marvel Comics titles grouped by the first letter of the comic's title

 ### US02 - See the list of characters of a given comic